JeroenVdb/homebridge-daikin-cloud/README.md

-# homebridge Daikin Cloud plugin
+# Homebridge Daikin Cloud plugin

 This Homebrige plugin connects to the Daikin Cloud and loads all your devices.